 invokable action instead of having to remember the underlying

 controllers: Report: invokable: fire: ReportGenerated render: report

-All of the above draft files would generate routes for an invokable controller, based on the value of
+All of the above draft files would generate the following route for an invokable controller: